 GreenCollar is tackling this waste with an innovative response that incentivises businesses to responsibly discard or recycle these plastics.
 Our pioneering two-phase pilot project in Far North Queensland – the first of its kind on Australian soil and only the second in the world – is working to recover and recycle plastic banana covers, removing them from the environment and tackling plastic pollution one golden bunch at a time.

 The estimated number of banana trees in Far North Queensland stands at around 15.7 million across 11,000 hectares.
-In phase one of our pilot project – which is already underway – we’re working with farmers in the region to manage the recovery of these thin plastic bag-style protective covers so they can be recycled and find a new life rather than ending up in the environment.
+That’s a lot of bananas – and a lot of plastic covers.
+Due to a lack of recycling options, after use these thin plastic bag-style sheets may be buried or burned, which means they can break down into the soil or nearby waterways.
+In phase one of our pilot project which began in early 2021, we started working with farmers in the region to manage the recovery of these covers so they can be securely disposed of or shipped for recycling and find a new life rather than ending up in the environment.

-In our Ghana & Vanuatu Plastic Waste Recovery and Recycling Projects, for example, we are providing ongoing training, equipment and supplies to help local communities accelerate and expand the collection of plastic waste to recycle, as well as generate consistent income – all funded through the sale of plastic credits.
+In Asia Pacific and Africa, the Plastic Waste Recovery and Recycling Projects we are overseeing provide training, equipment and supplies to help local communities collect plastic waste to recycle.
+They also generate consistent income for those undertaking the projects, funded through the sale of Plastic Credits.

-Projects like this provide a fantastic blueprint for corporations to take responsibility for the management of plastic waste, while achieving social, economic and environmental benefits at the same time.
+Projects like these provide a fantastic blueprint for corporations looking to take responsibility for the management of plastic waste.
+That they also achieve social, economic and environmental benefits is a much-needed co-benefit.